 I walked Tijuana recognising nothing had changed since I have been here last time, but no shop owner did get me inside.
 It was really warm during the day (21°C) and I did take off my jacket as well as one of the sweaters I wore.
 On my way back to the pharmacy, where Archi had been working in the morning, I was touched of someone while waiting for green light.
 It was friendly and I turned around, though the one pointed at Archi, who was calling me.
 He was now working in another pharmacy.
 He asked me, if I was tired and I was a little.
 Therefore he was to the doctor next door and managed, that I could sit in his waiting area.
 After a while Archi came with another couch surfer, Jonathan, to introduce him to me.
 We were chatting until Archi had finished his work.

 After picking up the clothes, we were going back home, where we met Jonathan again, because he had forgotten his little backpack.
-For dinner we got a soup with squash in bites, beans and bananas fried in slices.
-The kind of bananas they use for frying are not the usual one.
-They stay in there scape even while frying, are not really as sweet as the well-known ones, but delicious.
-We also were offered a Dulce (a kind of soup of fruits), but I was full, because as usual we have had tortillas, too.
+For dinner we got a soup with squash in bites, beans and special bananas (platanos) fried in slices.
+This kind of bananas stay in there shape even while frying, are not really as sweet as the well-known ones, but delicious.
+We also were offered a dulce (a kind of soup of fruits), but I was full, because as usual we have had tortillas, too.

 Archi was with Jonathan after the meal and his wife and me together.
 She does not speak English, though I can improve me Spanish.
 When she was talking about family and friends and showing me photos on her phone, my eyelids were falling down.
 I tried not to show it, but she told me, that I look tired and should go to bed, which I did.

 I was already awake at 4am.
-Because of the lack of Internet (I just had not asked for it yet) I wrote down what happened since I left my home in Ekerö.
+Because of the lack of Internet (I just had not asked for it yet), I wrote down in a notebook, what happened since I left my home in Ekerö.
 When I finally hade written down all my memories, it was time for breakfast.
-We (the family as well as Jonathan and me) was served a Mexican breakfast, which means: Cut tortilla grilled on the pan until it has a light brown colour with a salsa of tomatoes and cheese.
+We (the family as well as Jonathan and me) was served a Mexican breakfast, which means: Cut tortillas grilled on the pan until it has a light brown colour with a salsa of tomatoes and cheese.
 We also had fruit-water, that means “pressed pineapple” with water.

-Afterwards I was invited to follow Rosi and Li for the shopping.
+Afterwards I was invited to follow Rosi and her daughter Li for the shopping.
 We first drove to a really low price supermarket, where Rosi bought essentials including vegetables and fruit.
-One of these looked like cactus (without the spines).
+One of those looked like cactus (without the spines) and actually it was a kind of cactus.
+The Spanish name is Nopales.
 At the cash, people were packing the items for the customers, as I had seen before in North America.
 These people have no job and are happy about every peso they get.
 We then drove to WalMart, which is not cheap in Mexico, Rosi explained.
 Furthermore we went closer downtown.
 Li needed new picks for her running shoes (picks like the soccer shoes have).
 We did not find any.
 The only shop, which could have it, was closed, because it was Sunday.
 Though we went home.

 Going to bed I had to cope with some bugs and a little spider.
 I think, I have to get used to it.